janmechtel/rockettype/README.md

 # RocketType

-A windows keylooger to track typing statistics like WPM
+A windows keylogger to track typing statistics like WPM

 - logger - Stores each keypress into and ever growing file `outputs\key_log.txt`
 - Stats  - calculates WPM